alexxiyang/shiro-redis/README.md

 # Create redisSessionDAO
 redisSessionDAO = org.crazycake.shiro.RedisSessionDAO

 # Redis cache key/value expire time.
-Default value: 1800 .The expire time is in second.
+The expire time is in second.
+# Special values:
+# -1: no expire
+# -2: the same timeout with session
+# Default value: -2
-# Note: Shiro session default timeout is 1800s.
-Make sure expire time is longer than session timeout.
+# Note: Make sure expire time is longer than session timeout.
 (Optional)
 #
-# redisManager.expire = <expire>
+# redisSessionDAO.expire = <expire>

 # Custom your redis key prefix for session management, if you doesn't define this parameter, shiro-redis will use 'shiro_redis_session:' as default prefix
 # Note: Remember to add colon at the end of prefix.